 Biography

-Naomi Richman is a Junior Research Fellow (JRF) in Anthropology at Trinity College, Cambridge.
+Naomi Richman is a Research Fellow in Social Anthropology at Trinity College, Cambridge.
 She received her doctorate, master’s and undergraduate degrees from the University of Oxford.
 Naomi is an anthropologist of religion with interests in gender, social change, ethics and theology.
 Her forthcoming book, based on ethnographic fieldwork amongst Nigerian Pentecostals, investigates the role of theological and ethical thinking in producing gender dynamics, and ideas about sexuality.
 Her next project will explore questions of embodiment and selfhood in British secularism.

 Before starting her fellowship in Cambridge, she was a Postdoctoral Researcher at Birkbeck College, University of London, on the Wellcome Trust funded project, ‘Hidden Persuaders: Brainwashing, culture, clinical knowledge and the Cold War human sciences’.